 - All about my profile picture at the top of the page, which is also my avatar across the web

-- My New Life's Resolutions: the four guiding principles forming my life's framework
+- My New Life's Resolutions: the four guiding principles which form my life's framework

-- Where I'm Veg Plotting: an introduction to Chippenham and the area surrounding where I live
+- Where I'm Veg Plotting: an introduction to Chippenham and the surrounding area

-- And not forgetting my very special garden helpers, Skimble and Jess
+- Finally, not forgetting my very special garden helpers, Skimble and Jess

 And now for my blogging philosophy...

-As well as talking about my own experiences, I like to provide links to good quality information should you wish to know more.
+I talk about my own experiences, what I've learned along the way or anything quirky I've discovered.
+I like to provide links to good quality information should you wish to know more.

-Nearly all the photos you see are taken by me especially for the blog post in which they appear.
-These are my copyright and are deliberately a relatively low resolution.
-Photos in the few guest posts I have are usually supplied by the guest blogger, are credited to them and are their copyright.
-There's a handful which I've sourced via Wikimedia.
-In these instances the source and the photographer are credited.
+99.99% of the photos you see are taken by me and are my copyright.
+Those in the few guest posts I have are usually supplied by the guest blogger, are credited to them and are their copyright.
+There's a handful sourced via Wikimedia; in these instances the source and the photographer are credited.

-I have a limited amount of advertising in the right sidebar.
-This is purely to cover the costs of my blogging activities and won't be harming my independence or content in any way.
-This also applies to anything I get to review: I'll tell you if it's good or bad.
-I wrote a blog post about why I'm accepting adverts and how I aim to continue to Blog with Integrity if you'd like to know more.
+I sometimes have a small amount of sidebar advertising and post sponsorship.
+These cover my blogging costs and they haven't stopped my independence.
+This also applies to anything I get to review - I'll tell you if it's good or bad.
+See my post about how I Blog with Integrity if you'd like to know more.